techiediaries/techiediaries/_posts/2020/java/2019-06-24-java-11-httpclient-gson-send-http-get-parse-json-example.md

 image: "images/java.png"
 excerpt: "In this tutorial, we'll learn about the HttpClient library introduced Java 11 for sending HTTP requests.
 We'll also see how to use the Gson library from Google to parse JSON data.
 "
+categories: java
+date: 2020-03-02
 tags : [java]
 ---

-In this tutorial, we'll learn about the `HttpClient` library introduced Java 11 for sending HTTP requests.
+In this tutorial, we'll learn about the `HttpClient` library introduced in Java 11 for sending HTTP requests.
 We'll also see how to use the `Gson` library from Google to parse JSON data.

 We'll be using a single source file for our app which can be executed in Java 11 using the `java` command without first compiling it (using `javac`)just like a script file.

+## Sending Http Requests Prior to Java 11

 Prior to Java 11, developers had to use [URLConnection](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/URLConnection.html) to send HTTP requests.
 This package doesn't have an easy to use API and doesn't support the newer HTTP/2 protocol - As a result developers resorted to use third-party libraries like [Apache HTTP Client](https://hc.apache.org/httpcomponents-client-ga/)